osrf/gazebo_tutorials/gzweb_install/tutorial.md

 ## Options

-* To skip downloading models from the model database and grab only local models in your Gazebo model path, do:
+* To skip downloading models from the model database and grab only local models in your Gazebo-classic model path, do:

         npm run deploy --- -m local